pie chart

 Emblem of the Warmind grants haste to all the creatures we have on the board.
 Great for huge, go-wide token turns!

-Impact Tremors, Cavalcade of Calamity and Raid Bombardment are more of our core back-up plan of draining the table if/when combat isn't going our way.
+Impact Tremors and Warleader's Call are more of our core back-up plan of draining the table if/when combat isn't going our way.
 Damage when creatures ETB or when they attack.
 Pretty straightforward.
 Just the way I like it!
+Also part of the back up plan, Within Range can drain opponent's life totals very quickly and even generates us a few tokens to help.

 Mardu Ascendancy is another way to generate tokens.
 Does this deck have too many of those effects?
 Maybe!
 Am I worried about it?
 Nope!

-Speaking of card draw, something that does help a lot is Tocasia's Welcome.
+For card draw, we have Tocasia's Welcome.
 Sure, the once-per-turn clause is a bit disappointing but it's very reliable and people should hopefully be less inclined to remove something that "only" gets us one card.
+Along with that , the new Chivalric Alliance has the chance to become an Isshin staple.
+Attack with two or more creatures to draw a card (or two with Isshin)?
+Easy include!

 This deck runs a pretty decent amount of instants/sorceries.